 Mount Nemo is a small park, but there are big experiences to be had here!
 Mount Nemo is the place to hike away from the crowds of Rattlesnake Point or Kelso Conservation Area, and the location is perfect for a quick getaway to nature.
 There are five kilometres of trails to explore, and the views over the escarpment are breath-taking.
 Birders will love to see the Turkey Vultures floating on the thermals in a ‘kettle’.
 Mount Nemo is also a naturalist’s dream: in the spring and summer you’ll see bees and butterflies flying in and around the wildflowers.
 The unique cliff-edge eco-system is one of very few in Halton Region.
 Bring your favourite four-legged friend for a walk around Mount Nemo.
 The trails are challenging enough for a work-out, but friendly enough for dogs and children to enjoy.

 If you like a little more adrenaline, and more of a work-out, try the rock-climbing routes at Mount Nemo.
 Rattlesnake Point isn’t the only place to rock climb in Halton Parks (and Mount Nemo isn’t as busy!).
-Do you like to explore and venture into rarely visted nooks and crannies?
-Explore and climb into the caves at Mount Nemo.
 After a long day of hiking, caving, and rock-climbing, end the summer day at the look-out point and watch the turkey vultures soaring while the sun sets on the escarpment.

 Fall at Mount Nemo